 I know, you’ve read about this on your college curriculum.

 But when we start to practice on the field, we often get confused.
 We also can’t remember how we actually maintain the minimum concrete cover.

 I’ll make everything clear to you in this post.

-What is Concrete Cover for Reinforcement Bar?
+What Is Concrete Cover for Rebar?

 - It provides enough embedding to reinforcement bars to enable them to be stressed without slipping.

 See the image below, how the reinforcement bars have been affected due to insufficient concrete cover.

 There are various types of material and methods used to maintain concrete cover for rebar.

 Generally, we use cement mortar block.